Fireworks in the Gardens

 plants are interspersed throughout the garden, including Spigelia marilandica

-(Indian pink); Echium amoenum (red feathers); Baptisia (false indigo); clematis;
+(Indian pink); Baptisia (false indigo); clematis;

 and lysimachia.